autowarefoundation/autoware.universe/planning/obstacle_avoidance_planner/docs/debug.md

 - **Vehicle Circles**
   - The vehicle's shape is represented by a set of circles.
+  - The `obstcle_avoidance_planner` will try to make the these circles inside the above boundaries' width.

 ![vehicle_circles](../media/debug/vehicle_circles_visualization.png)

 - **Vehicle Circles on Trajectory**
   - The vehicle's circles on the MPT trajectory.
-  - Please make sure that the circles are not so big compared to the road's width.
+  - Check if the circles are not so big compared to the road's width.

 ![vehicle_traj_circles](../media/debug/vehicle_traj_circles_visualization.png)

 - **MPT Trajectory**
   - The optimized trajectory points by model predictive trajectory.
+  - The footprints are supposed to be fully inside the drivable area.

 ![mpt_traj](../media/debug/mpt_traj_visualization.png)